BleuLlama/AmigaInputToUSB/README.md

 ## Prototype / Proof of concept (complete)
 - Simple implementation of Amiga mouse movement and button clicking

-## Amiga Mouse full implementation
+## Amiga Mouse full implementation (complete)
 - Left, Right Mouse button supported
 - Movement with reasonable acceleration
+- NOTE: swapping two lines XB and YA in the code will let this work for Atari mice too.

-## Atari Joystick as mouse
+## Atari Joystick as mouse (complete)
-- Joystick movement translated to Mouse movements (joymouse)
+- Joystick movement translated to Mouse movements (like joymouse)

+## Serial configuration
+- simple serial shell to change configuration parameters
+- stored in EEPROM

 ## Atari Joystick as keyboard
 - Joytick movements mapped as keyboard